Mobile game: Calculator games

-Industry structure

 Total global revenue from mobile games was estimated at $2.6 billion in 2005 by Informa Telecoms and Media.
 Total revenue in 2008 was $5.8 billion.
 The largest mobile gaming markets were in the Asia-Pacific nations Japan and China, followed by the United States.
 In 2012, the market had already reached $7.8 billion A new report was released in November 2015 showing that 1887 app developers would make more than one million dollars on the Google and iOS app stores in 2015.

 Mobile gaming revenue reached $50.4 billion in 2017, occupying 43% of the entire global gaming market and poised for further growth.
 It is expected to surpass the combined revenues from both PC gaming and console gaming in 2018.

 Different platforms

 Mobile games have been developed to run on a wide variety of platforms and technologies.
 These include the (today largely defunct) Palm OS, Symbian, Adobe Flash Lite, NTT DoCoMo's DoJa, Sun's Java, Qualcomm's BREW, WIPI, BlackBerry, Nook and early incarnations of Windows Mobile.
 Today, the most widely supported platforms are Apple's iOS and Google's Android.
 The mobile version of Microsoft's Windows 10 (formerly Windows Phone) is also actively supported, although in terms of market share remains marginal compared to iOS and Android.

 Java was at one time the most common platform for mobile games, however its performance limits led to the adoption of various native binary formats for more sophisticated games.

 Due to its ease of porting between mobile operating systems and extensive developer community, Unity is one of the most widely used engines used by modern mobile games.
-Apple provide a number of proprietary technologies (such as Metal) intended to allow developers to make more effective use of their hardware in iOS-native games.
+Apple provides a number of proprietary technologies (such as Metal) intended to allow developers to make more effective use of their hardware in iOS-native games.